WMDN: History

 The station had to leave the air for a second time because of financial troubles in 1991, leaving eastern Mississippi and portions of western Alabama without a locally-based CBS affiliate.
 During the gap, Hattiesburg's WHLT and occasionally Selma, Alabama's WAKA were carried by Comcast to provide CBS programming to cable subscribers.
 Others may have received Jackson's WJTV over the air.
 Finally, the Spain family returned channel 24 to the air as WMDN on February 2, 1994, in time for the Winter Olympics in Lillehammer, Norway.
-From that year until 1997, the station aired National Football League games from Fox (which had actually acquired these games from CBS).
+From that year until 1997, the station aired National Football League games from Fox (which had acquired these games from CBS).

 In 1995, WMDN entered into a local marketing agreement (LMA) with WGBC.
-In January 2008, Austin, Texas businessman Wade Threadgill purchased the station and its LMA with WGBC, ending 36 years of Spain family, and Mississippi-based, ownership.
+In January 2008, businessman Wade Threadgill of Austin, Texas, purchased the station and its LMA with WGBC, ending 36 years of Spain family, and Mississippi-based, ownership.
 On January 5, 2009, Fox moved its affiliation from WTOK to WGBC as the primary affiliation in full HD.
 Both Fox and NBC programming were then offered in HD on WGBC.
 This move provided WMDN and WGBC the full complement of three of the Big Four network affiliates.

 In 2014, WMDN switched its AccuWeather service on the digital subchannel to entertainment programming Bounce TV on 24.2, and adding NBC-owned Cozi TV on 24.3.

 WMDN's license was planned to be spun off to Lance Media, which would have entered into a shared services agreement (SSA) with WGBC (which Standard Media would have acquired outright as part of its purchase of most of the Waypoint Media stations).
 However, with the collapse of the Waypoint-Standard Media deal in early January 2021, the sale to Lance Media also fell apart.

+In July 2021, Waypoint announced that it would sell nine of its television stations, including WGBC, to Cumming, Georgia—based Coastal Television for $36.9 million.
+WMDN would be sold to Big Horn Television for $2.55 million and operated by Coastal under a LMA.
+The sale was completed on January 4, 2022.